everything ABOUT SOL

 Organizational Learning Foundation is part of the worldwide movement Society for Organizational Learning.

-In the 1990s, the Society for Organizational Learning was set up from MIT, by Peter Senge, among others.
-In 2021 we changed the name in the Netherlands to Organization Learning Foundation, but we are still part of the international network.
+In the 1990s, the Society for Organizational Learning was founded by MIT, including Peter Senge.
+The Netherlands was one of the first SOL countries, see Dutch history for this.
+In 2021, we changed our name in the Netherlands to the Organization for Learning Foundation, but we are still part of the international network.

 Peter Senge remains our inspiration, and the theory of the learning system is certainly still relevant today, but in this change of eras we see a need for a more learning society, a learning bureaucracy and a learning government.

 That's a big challenge, but not an unrealistic one.
-We believe that we can achieve this together, by focusing on the whole system and the different parts.
+We believe that we can achieve this together, by focusing on the entire system and on the different parts.

 That is why we have developed a broad package of services for the individual employee, the leader, the team, the organization, the system, the culture and society.